mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 - That the devices used have access to the internet
 - That the devices used have enough computing power to run the application
-- That the online database used to store the saved game has enough space to store the file
+- That the online server used to store the saved game has enough space to store the file
 - That the device that displays the map has a large enough display for the player's physical figures to fit on the map
 - That the device that the DM uses has some way to get input